phetsims/phet-info/deployment-info/chipper-2.0.md

 If you want to make a change to the sim's own repo on the release branch (and no changes to other dependencies), then generally first do the following:

 - From perennial, `grunt checkout-target --repo={{REPO}} --target={{BRANCH}}`, e.g. `grunt checkout-target --repo=chains --target=1.2`.
-- Apply the change to the sim's branch (either a usual commit, or by cherry-picking a change, e.g. `git cherry-pick {{SHA}}` in the sim repo).
+- Apply the change to the sim's branch (either a usual commit, or by cherry-picking a change, e.g. `git cherry-pick -x {{SHA}}` in the sim repo).
 - Test it.
 You can `grunt` in the sim repo (the `checkout-target` above did the NPM magic for it to work)
 - Push the change to the sim branch (e.g. `git push origin 1.2`).